 Prevention:

 In the high-risk population, lung cancer early detection can greatly increase the chances of successful treatment and improve outcomes.
-The main screening procedure for lung cancer is low-dose computed tomography (LDCT).
+The primary screening procedure for lung cancer is low-dose computed tomography (LDCT).

 Omega offers the latest and most advanced lung cancer treatment in India.
 We provide comprehensive cancer care services through a dedicated team of doctors specialized in oncology.